HTML has links - PDF has Authentication

 (1) An automatic identification system (AIS) must be fitted aboard all motorized commercial whale watching vessels.
 The AIS must be capable of providing information about the vessel (including the vessel's identity, type, position, course, speed, and navigational status) to state and federal authorities automatically.
 Operators must maintain the AIS in operation at all times that the vessel is conveying passengers for a fee.

-(2) All commercial whale watching and paddle tour license holders must complete annual training from the department on marine mammals, distances on the water, impacts of whale watching on marine mammals, and southern resident killer whale-related rules and reporting.
+(2) All commercial whale watching and paddle tour license holders must complete annual training from the department on marine mammals, distances on the water, impacts of whale watching on marine mammals, and southern resident orca-related rules and reporting.

 (a) At completion of training, license holders must demonstrate adequate understanding of course materials.